endpointservices/mps3/docs/causal_consistency_checking.md

 The new obvious step is to generalize the system a bit in the future to handle multiple Independent ordered topics, and model clients joining and leaving them.
 This article was written as a basic introduction to the technique that we will build upon during future development of MPS3.

+### Links

+- The self contained 86 LOC implementation of the causal model and checker ([source](https://github.com/endpointservices/mps3/blob/12969b06c6564ac9df6c450f3d15a7ca3a5a9a25/src/__tests__/consistency.ts#L25))
+- Using the checker against the article's Alice, Bob and Carol example ([source](https://github.com/endpointservices/mps3/blob/12969b06c6564ac9df6c450f3d15a7ca3a5a9a25/src/__tests__/consistency.test.ts#L115))
+- Using the checker to verify the consistency of the MPS3 SDK ([source](https://github.com/endpointservices/mps3/blob/12969b06c6564ac9df6c450f3d15a7ca3a5a9a25/src/__tests__/minio.test.ts#L350))